TranslucentTB/TranslucentTB/Readme.md

   - **Clear**: Transparent taskbar.
   - **Normal**: Regular Windows style. (as if TranslucentTB was not running)
   - **Opaque**: No transparency.
-  - **Fluent**: Windows 10 April 2018 update and up only.
-Will give the taskbar an appearance similar to Microsoft's Fluent Design guidelines.
+  - **Acrylic**: Will give the taskbar an appearance similar to Microsoft's Fluent Design guidelines.
 - **Dynamic** modes (these can be used together and each of them provides a taskbar state and color you can customize):
   - **Dynamic Windows**: Will change the taskbar to a different appearance if a window is currently maximised.
   - **Dynamic Start Menu**: Will change the taskbar appearance when the start menu is opened.